-The R&D expenses are net of \$0.8 million and \$1.6 million capitalized during the three and six months ended January 31, 2003, respectively.
+The R&D expenses are net of \$0.8 million and \$1.6 million capitalized during the three and six months ended January 31, 2003, respectively, as compared to \$1.1 million and \$1.9 million capitalized during the three and six months ended January 31, 2002.
 Software development costs are capitalized after a product is determined to be technologically feasible and is in the process of being developed for market.
 At the time the product is released for sale, the capitalized software is amortized over the estimated economic life of the related projects, generally three years.
 As of January 31, 2003, approximately 92% of the Company's capitalized software development costs related to efforts on designing Forgent's VNP and 8% related to efforts on designing GSS.
+Total R&D expenses, including capitalized software development costs, increased 2% and 4% for the three and six months ended January 31, 2003, as compared to the three and six months ended January 31, 2002.